 - Students must earn academic credit as part of their Cornell Fellowship experience.

 - The fellowship experience must be approximately 8 weeks/2 blocks in duration.

 - Students completing fellowships during their senior year must be enrolled in at least one course on campus following the conclusion of the fellowship.

 - In order to receive funding, students must have a U.S. government issued social security number.

 - Students may apply for multiple fellowships, but selection is limited to one fellowship per student.

-All applicants should closely follow the fellowship application checklist below as they work through the process of applying for a Cornell Fellowship.
+All applicants should closely follow these steps as they work through the process of applying for a Cornell Fellowship.

 - Secure a faculty sponsor.
-All Cornell Fellows must have a faculty member who is willing to write a letter of recommendation in support of their fellowship application.
+All Cornell Fellows must have a faculty sponsor who is willing to write a letter of recommendation in support of their fellowship application.
 The faculty sponsor is also responsible for providing guidance and support to the Cornell Fellow during the fellowship experience.
-Additionally, some students may opt to earn academic credit for the fellowship and the faculty sponsor will need to approve the proposal for internship credit paperwork through the Registrar's Office.
-The letter of recommendation should be sent directly from your faculty sponsor to the Cornell Fellows Program via campus mail (box 1650) or email to RJ Holmes-Leopold by the third Friday deadline for the fellowship you are applying to.
+Additionally, since students must receive credit for their fellowship, the faculty sponsor will need to approve the proposal for internship credit paperwork through the Registrar's Office.
+The letter of recommendation should be sent directly from your faculty sponsor to the Cornell Fellows Program via campus mail (box 1650) or email to Jason Napoli by the third Friday deadline for the fellowship you are applying to.

 - Download unofficial transcript.
 You will need to submit an unofficial copy of your academic transcript as part of your application.
 You may submit a PDF copy of the website pages or many students simply copy and paste the website information into a Word document.

 - Schedule a mock interview.
-Applicants are strongly encouraged to complete an in-person mock interview with members of the CEC staff (Megan Hicks or Jason Napoli) prior to their official interview with the Cornell Fellows selection committee.
+After submitting your application, applicants are strongly encouraged to complete an in-person mock interview with Rebecca Sullens prior to their official interview with the Cornell Fellows selection committee.
 Click here to make an appointment.